bradleyq/mc_vanilla_shaders/README.md

 FOV is adjustible from within `resourcepack/assets/minecraft/shaders/post/transparency.json`

 ## Credits
-BSL shaders - capttatsu
-For reference code for some of the features (SSR, Tonemapping).
+*BSL shaders - capttatsu* for reference code for some of the features (SSR, Tonemapping).